 Programmatic advertising is a sub-branch of digital advertising.
 It automates the entire ad buying process with the help of codes and algorithms, making it faster and more efficient.
 Different programmatic buying techniques are used for different types of transactions.
 You can read more about these techniques in our blog here.
 In this blog, we will focus on how Real-Time Bidding (RTB) works.

-A visitor visits the website is the audience for the ads.
-He/she browse through the content offered by the website.
-Advertisers try to leverage this opportunity to get their attention in order to influence these visitors to buy their products or increase brand awareness.
+A visitor that visits the website is the audience for the ads.
+He/she browses through the content offered by the website, Advertisers try to leverage this opportunity to get their attention in order to influence these visitors to buy their products or increase brand awareness.

 A publisher is the owner of that website.
 Publishers provide advertising space to advertisers to advertise the product or service on their site and drive the users to the advertiser’s page.
 This is the revenue model for many of the websites that provide free content.
 When the visitors visit the publisher’s website or app, he/she broadcasts their publisher profile, so that relevant advertisers can bid for showing ads to this visitor.

 Some publishers associate themselves with an Ad Network, which helps them sell their inventory in bulk.
 An Ad Network is a company that buys the traffic from publishers in bulk and sells to advertisers or DSPs.

 A Supply-Side Platform (SSP) is connected to multiple publishers, either directly or through an ad network.
 It simultaneously connects the publishers’ inventory to multiple ad exchanges and demand-side platforms, thereby allowing publishers to sell their inventory to the best demand source.